 Early 2018 saw John and Nicholas depart the band, Jerry switched from bass to 2nd guitar.
 Our good friend James Becker (who also plays bass in Ara) will now be our bass player.
-Drumming duties will be assumed by Noel Chandek.
-Noel has been perform with Population Control, Painted Caves, Uhtcearu, Acanthrophis, or a number of other projects.
+Drumming duties were assumed by Noel Chandek.
+Noel left Northless in early 2019 to spend more time concentrating on his other projects, Population Control, Painted Caves, and Uhtcearu.

 March 2019 saw the addition of Jeff Nicholas on drums, from the excellent Minnesota band Lungs.